hdeiner/passwordAPI/readme.md

 Work was done to run both unit, cucumber "unit type", and cucumber against fake WireMock server.
 Now, I'd like to run against a full Glassfish Docker'ized web service with my code welded in place there.

+We will use Glassfish to run our web services inside Docker containers.  oracle/glassfish:latest  This implies development of the service in Java with javax.ws.rs